Volchansk

 Volchansk (Волча́нск) is a town under the administrative jurisdiction of the Town of Karpinsk in Sverdlovsk Oblast, Russia, located on the Volchanka River (a right tributary of the Sosva in the Ob's basin), 452 km north of Yekaterinburg, the administrative center of the oblast.
 Population:

 Geography

 The town consists of two parts: Lesnaya Volchanka in the north (or Volchansk proper) and Volchanka in the south.

 History

-Town status was granted to Volchansk in 1956.
+The town status was granted to Volchansk in 1956.

 Administrative and municipal status

 Within the framework of the administrative divisions, it is, together with ten rural localities, subordinated to the Town of Karpinsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, Volchansk, together with two rural localities under the administrative jurisdiction of the Town of Karpinsk, is incorporated as Volchansky Urban Okrug.
 Karpinsk and eight other rural localities are incorporated separately as Karpinsk Urban Okrug.